ginano/grunt-combopage/README.md

 ## Release History
-2013-8-15 0.1.0 create the plugin with minfy function of js and css 2013-8-19 0.1.1~0.1.3 update with minfy function of html, and add the options to create independent css file or js file.
+2013-8-15 0.1.0 create the plugin with minfy function of js and css

+2013-8-19 0.1.1~0.1.4 update with minfy function of html, and add the options to create independent css file or js file.

+2013-8-21 0.1.5~0.1.6 Firstly, i add the option of alone="true" for the script tag, which allow the content keep alone from the merge file. so you should be careful to use it because of the order dependencies of jscode.
+Secondly, change is the adding of header="true" to keep the merge file content inserted at the end of head tag. so you can merge two js file at the end of head and the end of body.
+The last update is to fixed the bug of style url such as background:url(xxx.png), because of that if i change the path of css content, the url should be changed too.